The Christmas Story:

 when Mary was ritually purified 40 days after the birth, that the family returned to

 Nazareth immediately afterwards.
 It also conflicts with the archeologial record which conclusively shows that nobody lived in Bethlehem during the 200 years between the beginning of the 1st century BCE and the end of the 1st century CE.

 ||Matthew 2:9: The story element which has the Magi following a star is

 obvious mythical.
-Any star or super-nova or comet or alignment of planets would obviously be tens or hundreds of millions of miles away from earth.
+Any star or super-nova or comet or alignment of planets would obviously be more than hundreds of millions of miles away from earth.
 In order to serve as a marker for the house in Bethlehem where Jesus was, it would have to be only a few hundred feet